qnert/pipex/README.md

 ## Introduction

 The pipe operator in C allows the output of one program or function to serve as the input of another, enabling the creation of powerful data processing pipelines.
-This project provides a library that enables similar functionality within C programs.
+This project provides a program imitating the pipe operator.

 ## Features